 FYI, one of the most crazy-making parts is finding the right images.
 Searching image sites can literally take hours.
-On the other hand, you can stumble across something and put together a design in no time, which happened for me with my 2014 release, Paint Me Gone.
+On the other hand, you can stumble across something and put together a design in no time, which happened for me with my third book, Paint Me Gone.

 If you do create your own covers, understand copyright law with regard to the images you use in them.
 Check out Joanna Penn’s great post about creating covers in MS Word.
 Here’s another about cover design: 8 cover design secrets publishers use to manipulate readers into buying books.

 I only recently enrolled books in KDP Select, and, of course, the downside is that Select membership disallows the ability to sell books on other platforms.
 And sales on other platforms may offset the $$ non-Select authors can’t earn from Amazon’s lending programs.
 So you decide.
 And while you’re at it, you might want to re-read my post about ebook pricing.

 5) Authors must be active on all social media platforms